Which golf courses will host The British Open Championship next?

 Royal Troon Golf Club will take over as host in 2024 before Royal Portrush, in Northern Ireland, gets another go in 2025 after the course and country received universal acclaim following Shane Lowry’s victory there three summers ago.

 Royal Birkdale will host in 2026.
-“Royal Birkdale is a world-class championship venue and its outstanding links will once again provide the world’s best men’s professional golfers with a tough but fair test of their talents and capabilities as they compete for the Claret Jug,” says R&A CEO Martin Slumbers.
+“Royal Birkdale is a world-class championship venue and its outstanding links will once again provide the world’s best men’s professional golfers with a tough but fair test of their talents and capabilities as they compete for the Claret Jug,” said R&A CEO Martin Slumbers.
 “It has produced many memorable moments that are woven into the story of this historic Championship, including a dramatic final round in 2017 when Jordan Spieth won for the first time.”

 The venues for 2027 and beyond are yet to be announced.